Division Leadership Conference Educational Program – “The Myths of Freemasonry”

 Absolutely not.
 Freemasons do not worship Baphomet nor is the Baphomet a Masonic symbol.

 So where does this Satan worship accusation come from?

 First, this is a good example of the disinformation we spoke about earlier.
 Some of our critics cite works by Levi and Waite to support their charge that Freemasonry worships Satan.
 However, these cited works are either nonexistent, in the case of Levi, or are taken from non-Masonic sources or taken out of context.

-And some Christian critics of Freemasonry make the claim that Freemasonry is a religion whose purpose is the worship of Satan and this allegation is well represented on Anti-Masonic websites.
+Also, some Christian critics of Freemasonry make the claim that Freemasonry is a religion whose purpose is the worship of Satan, and this allegation is well represented on anti-Masonic websites.
 They are wrong both about Freemasonry being a religion and about it worshiping Satan.

 Don’t Masons worship their leaders by calling them Worshipful?

 Yes, but this has nothing to do with religion or religious worship.
 It is simply a term of respect, not dissimilar to the way we refer in the U.S. to judges as “your Honor” and to elected officials as “the Honorable.”

 Its derivation is from England where the titles of Worshipful and Right Worshipful are used to refer to municipal and judicial officers.
 There the mayors of small towns, and Justices of the Peace, are called Worshipful, while the mayors of large cities, as London, are called Right Worshipful.
 This usage of respect was adopted and retained in Freemasonry.